-Anthony J. Gaughan is Associate Professor of Law at Drake University in Des Moines, Iowa.
+Anthony J. Gaughan is Professor of Law at Drake University in Des Moines, Iowa.

 He has written about American politics for The Conversation since May 2015.
 His columns and commentaries are available under the "Articles" tab immediately above this profile.